-The Department of Defense strategic initiatives are to develop a new course of action with cloud computing, which will help military services and their missions, as a whole.
+The Department of Defense strategic initiatives are to develop a new course of action with devsecops, agile, and cloud computing, which will help military services and their missions, as a whole.
 This new direction will also engage commercial cloud services vendors, a pre-existing source, to immediately leverage commercial sector cloud innovations for DoD operations.
 Further information available at DoD Priorities for Cloud Computing.
-This new development in Military use of cloud computing, which has the potentials to optimize DoD operations, is a move toward collaboration and efficiency which helps the military to be more effective with mobile devices and other related cloud technology.
+This new agile development in Military use of cloud computing, which has the potentials to optimize DoD operations, is a move toward collaboration and efficiency which helps the military to be more effective with mobile devices and other related cloud technology.
 DoD is ready to implement new cloud approaches to further progress these DoD priorities for cloud computing benefits.

 DoD priorities for Cloud Computing